RiccardoRuggieri/Math-Quantum-Mechanics/README.md

 # Quantum Mechanics Course - Polytechnic of Milan

 Repo for 'Mathematics of Quantum Mechanics' course at the Polytechnic of Milan, Master Course in Mathematical Engineering (AY 2023-2024).
-This repository contains homework assignments and solutions provided by the course instructor.
+This repository contains homework assignments provided by the course instructor and my solutions to those assignments.

 ## Course Overview